Different wood sealer types applied to indoor wood samples

 Wood sealer works best when the surface is clean, dry, and properly prepared.

-1. Clean the wood surface and remove dirt, dust, wax, grease, or mildew.
+1. Clean the surface: Remove dirt, dust, wax, grease, or mildew.

-2. Let the wood dry completely before applying sealer.
+2. Let the wood dry completely: Confirm with a water-bead test before applying sealer.

-4. Test the sealer on a hidden area first.
+4. Test the sealer on a hidden area first: Check color and absorption before committing to the full surface.

-5. Apply thin, even coats with a brush, pad, cloth, roller, or sprayer as directed.
+5. Apply thin, even coats: Use a brush, pad, cloth, roller, or sprayer as the label directs.

-7. Lightly sand between film-forming coats if the product instructions recommend it.
+7. Lightly sand between film-forming coats: Only if the product instructions recommend it.

-8. Let the final coat cure before heavy use or water exposure.
+8. Let the final coat cure before heavy use: Curing takes longer than surface-dry time.

 Common Wood Sealer Mistakes